|<<< Back to 2003 OSHSPA Report|

 After the events of 9/11, it became clear to Nevada government agencies that they needed to be better prepared to handle catastrophic emergency situations.
 Through a combined effort, the Nevada OSHA and Safety Consultation and Training Sections were able to receive federal grants and one-shot money to form two response teams.
 These two teams began training in early October 2002.

-All team members have been trained to the Technician Level for HAZMAT response, as well as, many training dealing for emergency response to terrorism.
+All team members have been trained to the Technician Level for HAZMAT response, as well as, WMD, response to terrorism, incident command, and advanced medical training.
 The two teams drill in conjunction with local first responder agencies, and work with high-hazard employers throughout the state.
 A major function of the teams is to perform outreach presentations to local employers to assist them in preparation for response to emergency situations.

 California has worked with local and state emergency response agencies on integrating safety into their planning and response to catastrophic events.
 For a number of years, Cal/OSHA representatives have met with the California Office of Emergency Services, the organization charged with coordination and emergency contingency planning.
 More recently, Cal/OSHA has met with the Office of Homeland Security.